pozitron57/open-source-comments/index.md

 Please share your experience if you are using one of the commenting systems listed in the table.
-Write a short summary and provide your "Likes" and "Dislikes" to help other users to decide which commenting system suit them best.
-If you are going to post the first opinion on a commenting system, please set your name to the name of this commenting system.
-All the other opinions and questions on this commenting system should go as replies to the first comment.
+Write a short summary and provide your "Likes" and "Dislikes" to help other users to decide which commenting system suits them best.